RyaWcksn/ayawcksn/README.md

 My name Pramudya Arya Wicaksana, i'm a Informatics Engineering student
 self proclaimed __Open Source evangelist__ 🧑🏻‍💻 and __Cloud engineer__ ☁️
 Fulltime Gunpla builder, Part timer 30MM builder 🤖
+Hardcore WOTA but sometimes jamming to Metalehad music 🤘

 things other than tech stuff, i also like learn languages so i can become a Polyglot E.g, __Russian__, __Japanese__, and __Germany__